Alphabet Energy

 Alphabet Energy ceased operation on 2018 Aug.
-1st.
+1st, and was sold to Synergy Fuels.

-The company’s name, based on the word alpha, comes from its use as a term for a Seebeck coefficient, and has no relation to the Google holding company, Alphabet Inc.
+The company’s name, based on the word alpha, comes from its use as a term for a Seebeck coefficient, and has no relation to the Google holding company, Alphabet Inc., as it was founded before Google adopted the Alphabet moniker.

 Products

 In 2014, Alphabet Energy introduced the world’s first industrial-scale thermoelectric generator, the E1.
 The E1 takes exhaust heat from large industrial engines and turns it into electricity.
 The result is an engine that needs less fuel to deliver the same power.
 The E1 is optimized for engines up to 1,400 kW, and works on any engine or exhaust source, currently generating up to 25 kWe on a standard 1,000 kW engine.
 The E1's modules are interchangeable but currently come with a low-cost proprietary thermoelectric material and the device is rated for a 10-year life span.
 As advances in thermoelectric materials are made, new modules can be swapped in for old ones, to continually improve fuel efficiency to as much as 10%.

+Later on, the company introduced what would become its flagship product, the Power Generating Combustor (PGC).
+The PGC system is designed to eliminate the need for diesel- and natural gas-powered generators and electrical grid connections at oil and gas well pads to reduce fuel, rental and maintenance costs, and to eliminate emissions.
+Alphabet opened a Houston office to keep pace with energy industry demand for remote power generation solutions.